Saoudyahya/Saoudyahya/README.md

 - ☁️ GitOps workflows and Infrastructure as Code with Terraform, ArgoCD, Flux CD, and Kustomize
 - 🕸️ Service mesh implementation with Istio and observability using Kiali
 - 🧠 Advanced AI research in mechanistic interpretability and self-supervised learning
-- 🌐 Cloud-native solutions with Pulumi, EKS, and containerized deployments
+- 🌐 Multi-cloud solutions with AWS EKS, Azure AKS, and containerized deployments
+- 📊 ML workflow orchestration and data pipeline automation
 - 👥 Collaborative development on multi-repository, enterprise-scale projects

 **Ready to turn ideas into reality?
 Let's connect!**